What to do if…

 Important reassurance

-It’s normal to feel unreal, numb, or unable to process information.
-The first goal is not to “solve everything” — it’s to reach one official consular contact, verify the facts, and avoid rushed commitments.
+Shock can make simple calls feel difficult and unreal.
+The first goal is not to solve everything; it is to reach one official consular contact, verify the basic facts, and avoid rushed commitments.

 Scope note